danielcorsano/convertext-gui/README.md

 Desktop GUI application for ConverText file converter with Monaco monospace typography and minimalist black/yellow design.

 Convert between all major document and ebook formats with a single click.
-Get editable .txt or .md from PDF or ebook formats or make ebooks/PDFs from editable text formats.
+Get editable .txt or .md from PDF or ebook formats, or create ebooks, PDFs, and Word documents from any supported format.
 Work on multiple files at the same time and send them anywhere in the file system instantly.

 ## Features